HECBioSim/Longbow/Longbow/README.txt

 3.2 Array of Jobs

-    To submit this type of job a special file structure has to be set up so that ProxyApp can find all the jobs properly.
+    To submit this type of job a special file structure has to be set up so that Longbow can find all the jobs properly.
 Firstly each job must be placed within number directories of the following format where the input files are named the same in each directory: